sercanov/react-strapmenu/README.md

 ###but why?
 It's just another automated everyday-task.
-A lot kittens developing navigation menus synced with routes, every single day.
+A lot of little kittens developing navigation menus synced with routes, every single day.

 ###but how?
 It basically loops through the given routes to generate cute little dropdown menu.